An Efficient Closed-Form Solution to Full Visual-Inertial State Initialization: Experiments

 \textbf{Real data: } In this experiment, relative rotations $\R_{ij}$ are computed from image correspondences using C2P~\cite{tirado2023correspondences}, with outliers removed via RANSAC.
 This setup emulates realistic conditions in which rotational inputs are derived from real visual data and are therefore affected by noise and matching inaccuracies.
 Across all initialization experiments, the average outlier ratio was approximately $0.15$.

-Table~\ref{tab:bg-error-comparison-realistic} summarizes the average gyroscope bias estimation errors across all EuRoC sequences, for our closed-form solutions and nonlinear optimization.
+The last rows in Table~\ref{tab:bg-error-comparison-noise-free} summarize the average gyroscope bias estimation errors across all EuRoC sequences, for our closed-form solutions and nonlinear optimization.
 Table~\ref{tab:bg_times} reports the mean and standard deviation of the execution time for gyroscope bias estimation under the four aforementioned strategies.
-Relative to the nonlinear baseline ($3.687$ ms), the \textit{Commutative} approximation reduces runtime by $\sim97.5\%$ ($39\times$, $\sim\!1.6$ orders of magnitude), the \textit{Avg.} approximation by $\sim99.3\%$ ($147\times$, $\sim\!2.2$ orders), and the \textit{Arithm.
-Avg.} approximation by $\sim99.5\%$ ($194\times$, $\sim\!2.3$ orders).
-This validates the computational advantage of our approximations for the initialization of $\bias^g$.
+Relative to the nonlinear baseline, the \textit{Commutative} approximation reduces runtime by a factor $39\times$, the \textit{Avg.} approximation by $147\times$, and the \textit{Arithm.
+Avg.} approximation by $194\times$.
+This validates the computational advantage of our approximations. {Table~\ref{tab:bg_times} reports isolated gyroscope bias estimation runtimes, assuming that relative rotations $\R_{ij}$ are already available.
+The computation of $\R_{ij}$ is included in the total initialization time reported in Table~\ref{tab:running-times}.}

 As a summary, note how under realistic conditions all our methods achieve comparable accuracy, with noticeable differences only in the unrealistic noise-free case.
 The errors coming from feature matching are significantly higher that that of our approximations, which are negligible in practice.
 The accuracy of our three proposed approximations is similar, while \textit{Arithm.
 Avg.} is the most efficient, and hence should be the preferred one for implementation.